mainmatter/playbook/project-procedure/digital-products/README.md

 ## Evaluation

-Every increment of the application that is completed and released should be evaluated for whether the assumptions made in the discovery and conception stages prove true in reality and the application achieves the project's objective as intended.
+Every increment of the application that is completed and released should be evaluated for whether the assumptions made in the product strategy and product design stages prove true in reality and the application achieves the project's objective as intended.
 Ideally that evaluation can be conducted based on interaction of real users with the application, either based on data captured by an analytics system or ideally by getting feedback from users directly.
-Metrics should be collected for the KPIs defined in the [Discovery stage](#discovery) and they should be leveraged to verify the estimated effects on the business occur as planned.
+Metrics should be collected for the KPIs defined in the [product strategy stage](#product-strategy) and they should be leveraged to verify the estimated effects on the business occur as planned.

 ## Iteration

 Once an increment of the product is completed, the project team will go on to build the next increment as long as there is functionality to add and aspects of the product to improve.
-Depending on the learnings from the previous increment, it might be necessary to go through the [Discovery stage](#discovery) again, reconsider some of the assumptions and adapt the project's objective.
-If that is found not to be necessary, the conception stage can be entered directly to conceptualise, scope and implement the next set of user stories, followed by executing that new plan, evaluating what was built, etc.
+Depending on the learnings from the previous increment, it might be necessary to go through the
+[product strategy stage](#product-strategy) again, reconsider some of the assumptions and adapt the project's objective.
+If that is found not to be necessary, the product design stage can be entered directly to conceptualise, scope and implement the next set of user stories, followed by executing that new plan, evaluating what was built, etc.